 1. It was written by survivors.
 While many researchers, clinicians and practitioners have studied the effects of abuse and trauma and approaches to recovery, few studies have asked survivors for their views.
 Even rarer are studies designed and undertaken by people with experience of abuse.
 Yet the lens of lived experience brings a level of insight and empathetic understanding which an observer or witness can never completely share.
 Our charter is the real deal.
 It is the collective wisdom of a community of survivors that have travelled 18 years together and brings the ultimate litmus test of experience to any engagement with survivors.

 2. It is vital to be trauma-informed.
-A trauma-informed approach is often summarised as the move from considering “What’s wrong with you?” to asking “What happened to you?”
+Being trauma-informed is not just for those working in mental health.
+There are now global moves to get all organisations to acknowledge the centrality of trauma in human life and how this affects people in our midst – whatever type of organisation or service we run – and how trauma impacts our relationships and organisational systems – from workplaces, to schools, to cultural, community and religious institutions.
+More specifically within mental health settings, a trauma-informed approach is often summarised as the move from considering “What’s wrong with you?” to asking “What happened to you?”
 Angela Sweeney et. al. (2018) recently published a seminal paper (A paradigm shift: relation ships in trauma-informed mental health services) that explains the trauma-informed approach and why it works, drawing on the latest research and survivors’ experiences.
-They write that “Trauma-informed practices strive to achieve mutual and collaborative relationships between staff and service users through partnership working.”
+They write that “Trauma-informed practices strive to achieve mutual and collaborative relationships between staff and [survivors] through partnership working.”
 We believe such collaborative relationships are essential.
 Our charter will help you to develop those relationships and your trauma-informed practice.

 4. Good engagement helps recovery.
 And the reverse is also true, poor engagement hinders it.
 We have been observing and collecting evidence of this for 17 years at our survivor gatherings, seminars and training events.
 Our most recent research used our innovative and creative River of Recovery model to capture survivors’ experiences of the helps and hindrances to recovery.
 In our Charter we adopted Ofsted’s approach of defining good and poor engagement to help explain what good engagement might look like in practice, based on our research findings.